What Are Malignant Bone Tumors?

 Malignant bone tumors can start in any bone and in all age groups.
 Early diagnosis is the key to success in these patients.
-Referral to an orthopaedic tumor surgeon is necessary to ensure that the correct diagnosis is established, and that the best treatment plan is instituted in a timely manner.
+Referral to an orthopedic tumor surgeon is necessary to ensure that the correct diagnosis is established and that the best treatment plan is instituted in a timely manner.

 Malignant bone tumors are often treated with a combination of surgery, chemotherapy, and radiation.
 Usually, multiple specialists will be involved in the patient's care including the surgeon, radiation oncologist, and medical oncologist.
 If surgery is required GDO surgeons remove the tumor and then reconstruct the bone defect with a prosthesis and/or cadaver bone.
 These surgeries are very complicated and best done by an experienced surgeon.